edumserrano/playwright-adventures/demos/docker/README.md

 This shouldn't be the case.
 In my experience, Playwright runs quicker in the `mcr.microsoft.com/playwright` docker image than outside of docker, especially if you're running on Windows.

-The issue that you might be facing though is something that I've encountered on a setup where I was mounting the node_modules directory into the container and that was affecting the filesystem performance.
-I was running on Windows and the workaround I used for this was to change Docker's engine from using WSL2 to using WSL1.
+The issue that you might be facing though is something that I've encountered on a setup where I was mounting the `node_modules` directory into the container and that was affecting the filesystem performance.
+The Docker compose files used by this demo creates a named volume for the `node_modules` to avoid this problem occurring with the `node_modules` directory.

-If you're using a Windows machine and you're mounting a large number of files to the docker container then you might want to try using WSL1 as your Docker's engine.
+However, if you're using Windows and you're mounting a large number of files to the docker container then you might want to try using WSL1 as your Docker's engine.

 For more information see [microsoft/WSL [wsl2] filesystem performance is much slower than wsl1 in /mnt #4197](https://github.com/microsoft/WSL/issues/4197), more specifically [this comment](https://github.com/microsoft/WSL/issues/4197#issuecomment-604592340).